Predrag-Jandric/Pangea-Dino-Museum/README.md

 ## About Project

-Dinostalgia is a platform that educates and entertains adults who love dinosaurs.
-This app will combine educational content, interactive features, and e-commerce functionality to provide a comprehensive and engaging experience for dinosaur enthusiasts.
+Pangea is a platform that educates and entertains adults who love dinosaurs.
+This app combines educational content, interactive features, and e-commerce functionality to provide a comprehensive and engaging experience for dinosaur enthusiasts.

 It is a full stack applications, using React as primary frontend language, and NodeJS/Express as primary backend language.
-Supabase is used for database.
-To learn more, visit *Technologies & Dependencies used* section further down or refer to readme file inside **backend**.
+MongoDB is used for database.
+To learn more, visit _Technologies & Dependencies used_ section further down or refer to readme file inside **backend**.

 ---

 ## Features

-- **DinoDex:** A detailed database of various dinosaurs, complete with images, descriptions, and other relevant information.
-Users can search and filter dinosaurs by name, diet, and country of discovery.

 - **Timeline:** An interactive timeline that provides a historical overview of the different periods when dinosaurs roamed the Earth, including the Triassic, Jurassic, and Cretaceous periods.

-- **News:** A section dedicated to the latest news articles about dinosaurs, fetched from an external API, ensuring users stay updated with recent discoveries and research.
+- **Ecommerce:** Small scale online shop where users can browse dinosaur-themed merchandise.
+The shop features a search options, filter options, and a shopping cart for managing purchases.

 - **Quiz:** A fun and educational quiz that tests users' knowledge about dinosaurs, with questions ranging from dinosaur names to their characteristics and historical facts.

-- **Ecommerce:** Small scale online shop where users can browse dinosaur-themed merchandise.
-The shop features a search options, filter options, and a shopping cart for managing purchases. <br />
-  **Note:** users cannot actually **pay money** and purchase the items.

 - **Shopping Cart and Checkout:** Shopping Cart that allows users to add, remove, and update the quantity of items.
-The checkout process includes user authentication and order management through Supabase.

 ---

 ## How it works

-The DiNostalgia app is built using React for the frontend, with Redux Toolkit for state management and Supabase for backend services.
+The Pangea app is built using React for the frontend, with Redux Toolkit for state management.
+MongoDB for database needs and Express.js for backend services.
 Here's a detailed explanation of how each section works:

-- **DinoDex:**

-The DinoDex component fetches dinosaur data from an API and displays it in a searchable and filterable format.
-Users can search for dinosaurs by name, diet, or country of discovery.
-The search functionality uses regular expressions to match any part of the dinosaur name.
-Clicking on a dinosaur opens a detailed modal view with more information, including images, descriptions, and additional details.

 - **Timeline:**

-The Timeline component provides an interactive timeline of dinosaur history, highlighting key periods and events.
-Users can navigate through the timeline using next and previous buttons, and click on specific events to view detailed descriptions.
+The Timeline component is using map method to map over local data to present information about different time periods to the user upon left/right button click.

-- **News:**
+- **Ecommerce:**

-The News component fetches the latest dinosaur-related news articles from an external API.
-Articles are displayed in a responsive grid layout, with each article linking to the original source for more information.
+The Ecommerce component fetches the data from the Mongo database using an API.
+Both database and the backend API were custom made specifically for this project.
+The database is scaled down from information about around 300 dinosaurs to 65.
+The backup copy of the database is stored in a json file in the backend folder named _mongoDBbackup.json_.

 - **Quiz:**

-The Quiz component presents a series of multiple-choice questions about dinosaurs.
-Users can answer questions, and their scores are calculated based on correct answers.
-The quiz includes a progress bar and displays the final score.

-- **Ecommerce:**

-The Ecommerce component displays dinosaur-themed merchandise.
-Users can search and filter products by name, diet, stock, and price.
-The search functionality ensures that products are filtered across all pages.
-Each product card includes an image, name, price, stock status, and an "Add to Cart" button.
+The Quiz component is mapping over local data in _utils/data.js_ to display questions. depending on whether the correct/wrong question is selected, a different styling will be applied.
+The quiz will keep your personal high score and award you different emojis based on points gained.

 - **Shopping Cart and Checkout:**

 The Shopping Cart component allows users to manage their selected items, including updating quantities and removing items.
-The Checkout component handles user authentication through Supabase and processes orders.
-The app ensures that the cart state is saved in local storage, allowing users to resume their shopping session even after closing the browser.
+Cart state is saved in local storage, allowing users to resume their shopping session even after closing the browser.

 ---